-In the mood for brunch?
+In the mood for brunch or coffee?
 Here's our edit of the best cafes in Singapore...

-To say we’re obsessed with food would be an understatement.
-We’ve got top-notch restaurants and bars, amazing breakfast spots and a blossoming cafe culture in the city.
-With the rise of great cafes setting up shop at residential estates, you’re just a five-minute stroll from home to a good grub and coffee (or tea).
-Say hello to your barista neighbours, or better yet, venture to a new neighbourhood with our nifty guide to the best cafes in Singapore.
+To say we’re obsessed with food is an understatement.
+We’ve got top-notch restaurants and bars, amazing breakfast spots and fab cafe culture.
+With the rise of great cafes setting up shop at residential estates, you’re just a five-minute stroll from home to good grub and coffee (or tea).
+Say hello to your barista neighbours, or better yet, venture to a new neighbourhood with our nifty guide to the absolute best cafes in Singapore.

 Best cafes in Singapore: Orchard

 Boasting teas such as matcha, hojicha and genmaicha from different prefectures in Japan, this minimalist cafe lets you find your inner calm away from the bustling streets of Orchard.
-Sip on the lattes, ice blends and cold brews for a quick pick-me-up.
+Sip on lattes, ice blends and cold brews for a quick pick-me-up.
 Looking to stay longer?
-Pair your drinks with a wide array of cakes in flavours like matcha azuki, hojicha and chocolate.
+Pair your drinks with a wide array of cakes and tarts in flavours like yuzu, goma, and matcha.

 PS.Cafe is never a bad idea.
 You know to expect great food, chic aesthetics and a fab dining experience.
 Looking for something classy?
 The Palais Renaissance outlet is ideal for brunch, with its iconic high ceilings, classic decor, an outdoor eating area and plenty of natural light for that perfect Instagram shot.
 Of course, the food doesn’t disappoint either – heap on pasta plates, sandwiches, truffle fries and chocolate cakes to your order.

 PS.Cafe Palais Renaissance, #02-09A, Palais Renaissance, 390 Orchard Road, Singapore 238871